NekiMedo/TempGraph/README.md

 For its normal operation the script depends on some nonstandard Python libraries and applications:

 * [`requests`](https://requests.readthedocs.io/en/master/) library is used to fetch data from the web
-* `gnuplot` application is used to generate graphical diagrams
+* `gnuplot` application is used to generate graphical diagrams (TODO look at the pure Python solution e.g. https://plot.ly/)
 * [`Gnulib`](http://gnuplot-py.sourceforge.net/) library is used as a wrapper for `gnuplot` application

 On Debian and derived distributions these could be installed with: